 What Is Virginia TSA

-The Virginia Technology Student Organization is affiliated with The Technology Student Association (TSA) which is a national, non-profit organization of middle and high school students who have a strong interest in technology.
+The Virginia Technology Student Organization is affiliated with The Technology Student Association (TSA) which is a national, not-for-profit organization of middle and high school students who have a strong interest in technology.
 TSA was chartered in 1978 and since then over 2,000,000 students have participated in its program.
 Members learn through challenging competitions, leadership activities and community service.
 More information about the Technology Student Association can be found at www.tsaweb.org

 Virginia TSA Mission Statement